introbioinfo-2023-1/exercise04-beta-rachelse/README.md

 ---

 ## command04.sh
 Paralogs go through different evolutionary paths, and some of them can lose or gain domains.
 To investigate what domains the paralogs have, you can search your paralogs against Pfam database which stores protein domain sequences.
-Now, you want to find out what domains the paralogs of BZIP49 have.
+Now, you want to find out what domains the paralogs of bhlhe41 have.

 1. Build a MMseqs2 Pfam database.
 (No result file)
     - Build database in **DB** directory
     - HINT: Use the same command used 3-1.
 Just replace **UniProtKB/Swiss-Prot** with **Pfam-A.seed**, giving different DB name.
     - :bangbang: If you made database in the wrong directory, you will not get point from this question. :bangbang:

-2. Get the protein sequence of the most diverged hit (the last hit) of command03-3, and store it as a fasta file, **remote-protein.faa** in the intermediate directory.
+2. Get the protein sequence of the most diverged hit (the last hit) of command03-2, and then store it as a fasta file, **remote-protein.faa** in the intermediate directory.
 And search it to pfam database non-iteratively.
 Store the result as **remote-protein-pfam.m8** in the result directory.
 (Result file: remote-protein-pfam.m8)
-    - HINT: Run the search of 03-3 using **tseq** with **--format-output** to get the sequence.
+    - HINT: Run the search of 03-2 using **tseq** with **--format-output** to get the sequence.
     - Write the second column of MMseqs result as the header of **remote-protein.faa*
-    - :bangbang: Make sure save all the intermediate files not specified as Result file in the intermediate directory. :bangbang:
+    - :bangbang: Make sure save all the intermediate files (not specified as Result file) in the intermediate directory. :bangbang:

-3. bZIP23 is a paralog of bZIP49, and its protein sequence is in data directory.
-Search it non-iteratively against the Pfam database, and store the result as **bzip23-pfam.m8** in the result directory.
-(Result file: bzip23-pfam.m8)
+3. BMAL1 is a paralog of BHLHE41, and its protein sequence is in data directory.
+Search it non-iteratively against the Pfam database, and store the result as **bmal1-pfam.m8** in the result directory.
+(Result file: bmal1-pfam.m8)

-4. Write the IDs of the domains that exist only in one of the two protein (remote protein & bzip23) in **unique_domain.txt** in result directory.
+4. Write the IDs of the domains that exist only in one of the two proteins (remote protein & bmal1) in **unique_domain.txt** in result directory.
 (Result file: unique_domain.txt)
     - Write them in alphanumeric order.
     ```
     PF00001.1